KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 # Course Schedule

-Observation: it is possible to finish all courses if and only if the graph does not contain a cycle.
+Observation: it is possible to finish all courses if and only if the course schedule dependency graph does not contain a cycle.
 In other words, this problem is equivalent to determining whether or not the course schedule graph is acyclic.

 ## Approach 1: Use DFS to Detect Back Edges
+Our algorithm consists of two parts:
+1. Store the graph as an adjacency list (each prerequisite pair is a directed edge).
+This will improve runtime.
+2. Use a modified version of DFS to detect cycles
+  - test
+  - test

+One of the simplest ways to determine whether or not a graph contains a cycle is by making a small modification to DFS.

 One of the simplest ways to determine whether or not a graph contains a cycle is by using a small modification of DFS to find back edges.
 - If the graph contains a back edge, it contains a cycle (return false)
 - If the graph does not contain a back edge, it does not contain a cycle (return true)

 So how do we modify DFS to detect back edges?
-It is very simple
+It is very simple.
+If we are at vertex u during DFS and we encounter a gray vertex v, then uv is a back edge.

 I illustrate this below.
 On the left hand side is a standard DFS implementation in Java, and on